-- All contestants must be bona fide students under the age of twenty years old on the date of the National Contest, who is presently enrolled in a high school, or junior high school.
+- All contestants must be bona fide students under the age of twenty years old on the date of the National Contest, April 17-19, who are presently enrolled in a high school, or junior high school

 The contest consists of the following:

-- A prepared Oration (can be prepared at home) subject must be on some phase of the Constitution of the United States which will give emphasis to the attendant duties and obligations of a citizen to our government.
-Discourse must be a minimum of eight (8) minutes in length and a maximum of ten (10 minutes.
+- A prepared oration (can be prepared at home) the subject of which must be on some phase of the Constitution of the United States which will give emphasis to the attendant duties and obligations of a citizen of our government.
+Discourse must be a minimum of eight (8) minutes in length and a maximum of ten (10) minutes.

 - An assigned topic discourse will be drawn by the contest officials in full view of the audience.
-The topic will be on some phase of the Constitution of the United States, selected from Articles and Sections as listed under the Assigned Topics in the current years contest brochure.
-Subject discourse must not consume less that three (3) minutes or more that five (5) minutes for delivery.
+The topic will be one of the below listed Amendments to the Constitution:

 - Amendment XXIV – Citizens right to vote shall not be denied by the United Sates or any State by reason of failure to pay poll or other tax

 - Amendment XXVII – No law, varying the compensation for the services of senators and representatives, shall take effect, until an election of representatives shall have intervened

 - Amendment XX – terms of President and Vice President.
 When Congress shall assemble.
 Articles of Presidential succession.